 In a nutshell, the purpose of a relay is to control an electrical circuit.
 Relays are components utilised for controlling power and switching smaller current values within control circuits.
 They are commonly used in control panels, manufacturing, and building automation.

-The benefits of using a relay switch is that you can switch a high current circuit using a lower current circuit and you can activate more than one circuit from a single input.
+The benefits of using a relay are that you can switch a high current circuit using a lower current circuit and you can activate more than one circuit from a single input.

 What are the 5 main Types of Relays

-General purpose relays are applied mainly in industrial and power automation systems as well as signalling and protection systems.
-General purpose relays are quick and easy to install and are very secure.
+General-purpose relays are applied mainly in industrial and power automation systems as well as signalling and protection systems.
+General-purpose relays are quick and easy to install and are very secure.

 Automotive flasher is OEM replacements for most applications.
 Available in two types: thermal type or electromechanical type.
-Used as a flashing light especially by the Automotive industry.
+Used as a flashing light, especially by the Automotive industry.

-Relays used by the automotive industry, therefore can be found in cars and are also frequently used by the boat building/marine industry .
+Relays used by the automotive industry therefore can be found in cars and are also frequently used by the boat building/marine industry .
 This type of relay has either normally closed or normally open contacts and can handle up to 30 or 40 amps.

 Communication relays are designed to transmit data signals to another device/destination.
 Communication relays can be commonly used (but not limited to) the automotive industry, broadcast industry, weather, and medical equipment.